LearningToTalk/L2TDatabase/inst/migrations/eyetracking/lookr_to_db.md

 ## Creating the wide tables

-Now we can create the three main "wide" (task-invariant) tables
+Now we can create the three main "wide" (task-invariant) tables.
+We `Basename` to link experiment administrations to `TrialName` and `TrialName` to link to eye-tracking frames.

 ```r